Every Consulting Firm Needs a Discovery Service

 The client is buying ‘peace of mind’ over a more extended period (e.g., 6 or 12 months) and pays ‘access to the consultancy’ to look over the shoulder of the client, giving guidance for further implementation and/or adoption.

 ‘Being available’ is the essential difference between ‘pay for access’ (upstream advisory retainer) versus ‘pay for work’ (downstream implementation work).
-Again, it depends on the size of the consulting firm (capacity to deliver) to choose between upstream (my favorite approach) or downstream project support.
+Again, it depends on the size of the consulting firm (capacity to deliver) to choose between upstream or downstream post-project support or guidance.

-I’d always advise consulting owners to give the advisory retainer a basic structure, such as reviewing the roadmap monthly with the team or the C-person (preferably) in an (e.g., 90') workshop format.
+I’d always advise consulting owners to give the advisory retainer a basic structure, such as reviewing the roadmap monthly or quarterly with the team or the C-person (preferably) in an (e.g., 90') workshop format.

 By the way, even the big, famous management consulting firms (you know their names, right?) seem to offer more and more of these advisory retainers.
-They are 'staying close' to the CEO or other execs to give them transformation guidance and peace of mind.
+They are 'staying close' to the CEO or other C-level execs to give them transformation guidance and peace of mind.
 It seems to be a new trend and, of course, an excellent business development strategy.
-I've seen high-performance consultancies of small and medium size adopt the same strategy.
+I've seen high-performing consultancies of small and medium size adopt such a strategy.

 There’s much great content about advisory retainers that explain the pros and cons, reasons, costs, payments, etc. Here’s a great article from Hubspot (my business software).